fabaindaiz/simple-remote-protocol/README.md

 - [CircuitPython](https://circuitpython.org/) for the firmware used in this project.
 - [Wiznet](https://www.wiznet.io/) for the W5500 ethernet module used in this project.

-All licenses and attributions for the libraries and redistributable files used in this project can be found in the [licences folder](licences/).
+All licenses and attributions for the libraries and redistributable files used in this project can be found in [LICENSES.md](LICENSES.md).

 This proyect has no relation with Adafruit, CircuitPython or Wiznet.
 It is an independent project made for learning purposes.